Abstract nouns in English: Usage, examples and exercises

 village, boys, mother, house, hill, neighbor, gifts

-The above article has helped you understand what abstract nouns are in English?
-Monkey hopes that with the knowledge that we have just shared, you will take the time to review through different types of lessons to achieve high results in learning.
+The above article has helped you understand what abstract nouns are in English.
+We hope that with the knowledge we have just shared, you will take the time to review various types of lessons to achieve high results in learning.

 Related Posts